lazywinadmin/WPFPS/README.md

 # WPFPS

-The WPFPS powershell module allows you to interact with Windows Presentation Foundation (or WPF) controls.
+The WPFPS powershell module allows you to interact with Windows Presentation Foundation (WPF) controls.

 If you are among those creating complexe/advanced PowerShell Graphical User Interface, you will realize the need for functions to interact with the different Controls.